plurid/youtube-darkview/README.md

 ## About

-`YouTube Darkview` lets the user invert the colors of the background of the video while being aware of non-uniform content.
+`YouTube Darkview` lets the user invert the colors of the light backgrounds of the video while being aware of non-uniform content.

 <p align="center">
     <img src="https://raw.githubusercontent.com/plurid/youtube-darkview/master/about/images/ss-1.png" height="500px">